chk1994/first-report/tool_assessment.md

 There is a useful cryptographic class for use in [Java Platform SE 10](https://docs.oracle.com/javase/10/docs/api/javax/crypto/Cipher.html):
 1. Symmetric Key Encryption (AES)
-1. Assymetric Key Encrytion (RSA)
+1. Asymmetric Key Encrytion (RSA)

 Advanced Encryption Standard (AES) is a symmetric algorithm (private-key cryptography).
 This involves a single key which is a shared secret between the sender and recipient.
 The same key is being used for both encryption and decryption.
 Public-key cryptography (PKI), a asymmetric algorithm, involves two related keys for each recipient involved - a private key which is a secret known only by the recipient, and a related public key which is known by all senders.
 The sender encrypts the message using the recipient's public key.
 That message can only be decrypted by a recipient with a private key matching the public key.
-We will be using RSA for our assymetric algorithm.
+We will be using RSA for our asymmetric algorithm.

 For simplicity and efficient encryption, we can employ the use of AES with a single secret key for encryption and decryption.
 The secret key used has to be stored in a safe location to prevent any potential compromise.
 We propose to lock it in a password protected .config file that outsiders are unable to access.